MauriceConrad/XML-Parser/README.md

 Parse XML, HTML and more with a very tolerant XML parser and convert it into a DOM.

-These three components are separated from each other as won modules.
+These three components are separated from each other as own modules.

 |Component|Size|
 |---|---|